elisemercury/difPy-dev/docs/faq.rst

 What's new in v4?
 ----------------

-difPy version 4 is the next-generation version of difPy, which not only achieves **up to 10x the performance** compared to version 3.x, but also comes with a variety of **new features** that makes it's usage experience even better.
+difPy version 4 is the next-generation version of difPy, which not only achieves **up to 10x the performance** compared to version 3.x, but also comes with a variety of **new features** that make it's usage experience even better.

 **Splitting of Processes**

 difPy has been split into two main processes: first building the image repository with image tensors, and finally executing the search.
-This means that you will only have to build the image repository once, to then perform multi search tests on the same repository.
+This means that you will only have to build the image repository once, to then perform multiple search tests on the same repository.

-For example:
+For example, first we can build the ``dif`` object:

 .. code-block:: python

    import difPy
    dif = difPy.build("C:/Path/to/Folder/")

-And then I can perform two different searches on the same difPy repository:
+And then we can perform two different searches on the same difPy repository:

 .. code-block:: python